 With such a healthy vegetable at the center of this recipe, you want to make sure you get the most out of it.
 Some methods of cooking can help or hinder your body with absorbing key nutrients.
 It is recommended to eat cauliflower raw, sauteed, or roasted to preserve the most nutrients.

-For this dip, we chose to roast to preserve the nutrients – but also because roasted cauliflower is so good!
+For this keto cauliflower dip recipe, we chose to roast it to preserve the nutrients – but also because roasted cauliflower is so good!
 It adds a delicious crunch to the dip that will help the flavors of the dish stand out.
 Just be careful to not overcook it – 30 minutes will provide the perfect roasting while keeping the health benefits.

 - 1/2 head of cauliflower (300 g), broken into florets

 - 3 Tablespoons of olive oil (45 ml), divided

 - 3 cloves of garlic (9 g), peeled